 Common Glass Pieces

 Whether you’re new to cannabis or an experienced user, you’ve most likely seen and/or used a glass bong or glass pipe.
-Specifically, many medical cannabis patients and recreational users have tried smoking cannabis through some sort of glass piece, which is the creation of an experienced glassblower.
+Specifically, many medical cannabis consumers and recreational consumers have tried smoking cannabis through some sort of glass piece, which is the creation of an experienced glassblower.
 Out of all cannabis careers, glassblowers demonstrate a great deal of creativity, precision, and patience.
 Glassblowing is an art, and there are various galleries and festivals that showcase glass pieces.

 For example, in September of 2016, there was a New York City gallery called “Grey Space Art,” which was an exhibit in which a huge sample of some of the most famous and intricate bongs were on display.
 Although many glass pieces are intended for cannabis and/or tobacco usage, there are some extremely intricate pieces that are intended for display purposes instead.